 1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Ms. Brouillette was recognized in 2025 and the three years immediately preceding as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law and Patent Law by The Best Lawyers in America®.
+Amanda was recognized in 2026 and the four years immediately preceding as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law and Patent Law by The Best Lawyers in America®.

 Experience